Akshar Árbol International School

 Akshar Árbol International School is a Pre-K to 12th grade International School in Chennai.
-R Subramanian, a chartered accountant in Chennai, is the founder of the school and Padmini Sankaran, is currently its head.
+R Subramanian, a chartered accountant in Chennai, is the founder of the school and Priya Dixit, is currently its head.

+Campuses

 The school has two campuses: one in West Mambalam and the other in the growing South Eastern suburb Neelankarai.
 The school's curriculum draws on both the International Baccalaureate and Cambridge International Examinations.